Grady Memorial Hospital

-Grady Memorial Hospital, frequently referred to as Grady Hospital or simply Grady, is the public hospital for the city of Atlanta.
-The hospital is ranked as the tenth largest public hospital in the United States and is recognized as one of the busiest Level I trauma centers nationwide.
-Historical segregation of its hospital units meant that it was also called "The Gradys," a name that still surfaces among elderly Atlanta residents, especially African-Americans.
-It is the flagship of the Grady Health System.
+Grady Memorial Hospital is the public hospital for the city of Atlanta.
+The hospital is ranked as the tenth largest public hospital in the United States and is a Level I trauma center.

 History

 Grady Memorial Hospital was founded in 1890 and opened in 1892, as an outgrowth of the Atlanta Benevolent Home.
 It is named for Henry W. Grady, an Atlanta Constitution journalist and later owner who became a major force in Georgia politics and advocated for a public city hospital.
 At the time of opening, the hospital officially had 14 rooms.
 The original building (at the corner of Jesse Hill Jr Dr SE and Coca-Cola Place) is now on the National Register of Historic Places and is known as Georgia Hall, where the hospital's human resources staff now work.
 The second Grady Hospital (at Butler Hall) opened in 1912 and was for whites only, with blacks being segregated at the Atlanta Medical College.
-The third hospital was at Hirsch Hall, and the current location is its fourth.
+The third hospital was at Hirsch Hall and the current location is its fourth.
 From 1945 until 2008, the hospital was run by the Fulton/DeKalb Hospital Authority.

 The current facility was also built as a segregated institution, with one section serving whites (Wings A & B; facing the city) and another section serving African Americans (Wings C & D; facing the opposite direction).
 Even though it is a single building, and the two sides are connected by a hallway (Wing E), the facility was referred to in the plural ("The Gradys") during the years of segregation.

 In 2007 and 2008, journalist Mike King of the Atlanta Journal-Constitution wrote a series of "Saving Grady" editorials – dozens of pieces over eighteen months – during the time when Grady Memorial Hospital was nearly insolvent and in danger of closing.